 There are various tools and methods upon which to measure the impact of an individual or their scholarship.
-KMIS-Net issues a Certificate of Research Achievement for individual authors based on their published intellectual contributions.
+KMIS-Net issues a Certificate of Research Achievement & a Certificate of Professional Excellence for individual and authors based on their published intellectual contributions and professional accomplishments.

 Ready to get certified?

-The certificate attests to the research achievements of the individual authors based on several factors, including h-index, citation analysis and web data through Google Scholar, h-Index, Citation Count & OAI verified Open Access research repositories.
+The certificates attests to the professional accomplishments and the research achievements of the individual authors based on several factors, including h-index, citation analysis and web data through Google Scholar, h-Index, Citation Count & OAI verified Open Access research repositories.

 - h-index: The h-index is an index to quantify an individual’s scientific research output (J.E.
 Hirsch).